boydx/geosalad/PITCHME.md

 #HSLIDE
 ## Variables
 ### Assign value
-to a set of characters.
+to an arbitrary and limited set of characters.

 #HSLIDE
 ## Variables